zilliztech/zdoc/docs/tutorials/pipelines/estimate-pipelines-usage.md

 <Admonition type="info" icon="📘" title="Notes">

-This tool uses a Byte-Pair Encoding (BPE) tokenizer and the estimated usage may vary by 30% based on different processing strategy.
+<p>This tool uses a Byte-Pair Encoding (BPE) tokenizer and the estimated usage may vary by 30% based on different processing strategy.
 Therefore, you should only use the estimated usage as a reference.
-For actual usage, please refer to the [Pipelines list](./manage-pipelines#view-pipeline).
+For actual usage, please refer to the <a href="./manage-pipelines#view-pipeline">Pipelines list</a>.</p>

 </Admonition>